Biogen Gives Discontinued Alzheimer’s Drug New Life

 Samantha Budd Haeberlein, head of Biogen’s late-stage clinical development for Alzheimer’s Disease, was equally dumbfounded, even annoyed.
 “As a scientist, I was completely confused,” she says.
 “How could it be, when we had such clear data form the [early] clinical trial, such compelling data?
 How could this have happened?
 The scientist in me was really irritated—what the hell happened?”

 She and a team of statisticians and programmers pooled all the data from the hundreds of study sites and thousands of patients, and combed through it.
 And when they finally looked at the overall results, they were surprised to find that one of the studies showed a clearly positive trend in reducing cognitive decline, while the other did not show much change in cognitive functions at all.
 The two studies were identical in terms of the types of patients enrolled and how they were randomly assigned to receive aducanumab or placebo.
-The only difference was that one study began earlier than the other.
+The only distinction was that one study began earlier than the other.

 That made a difference, Haeberlein, believes, since Biogen changed certain aspects of the study design after patients began enrolling.
 For one, the very first people to volunteer were given much lower doses of the drug if they had the ApoE gene, a mutation that raises a person’s risk for Alzheimer’s—and also seemed to raise the risk of experiencing brain inflammation as a side effect of aducanumab.
 About two-thirds of the people who participated in the studies carried this high risk gene.